 The Eliminate Project

 You can help.
-Support The Eliminate Project, the historic partnership with Kiwanis International to help rid the world of MNT by 2015.
+Support The Eliminate Project, our historic partnership with Kiwanis International, and do your part to rid the world of MNT by 2015.